-With sleep-away and day camps canceled, Los Angeles-based parenting coach and educator Oona Hanson and her husband Paul found themselves facing a long summer sheltering in place with their daughter, Gwendolyn, 17, and son, Harris, 12.
+In 2020 when sleep-away and day camps were canceled, Los Angeles-based parenting coach and educator Oona Hanson and her husband Paul found themselves facing a long summer sheltering in place with their daughter, Gwendolyn, 17, and son, Harris, 12.

 The Hansons had joked for years that their kids could use "Common Sense Camp" to learn some of life's more basic but necessary skills.
 So they decided to make it a DIY reality.